-If you haven’t started your Christmas marketing, you need to start now.
+If you haven’t started your Christmas & holidays marketing, you need to start now.

-Here are 12 easy things you can do to get your website and online store Christmas ready:
+Here’s a list of easy things you can do to get your website and online store Christmas & holidays ready:

 Different types of online stores need to come up with different kind of marketing strategies.